 Application Information and Instructions

-Before preparing your application, please carefully review the NEH’s Participant Eligibility Criteria document.
+Before preparing your application, please carefully review the NEH’s Participant Eligibility Criteria and Principles of Civility documents.
 All applications for The Visual Culture of the American Civil War and Its Aftermath Summer Institute must be submitted to the American Social History Project/Center for Media and Learning (ASHP/CML), not to the NEH.

 How to Apply